Difference Between Apache Hive and Apache HBase

 Apache Hive can be used to calculate trends and logs of e-commerce website for particular duration, region or time zone.
 It can be used to process batch query over historical data, While Apache HBase can be used by Facebook or LinkedIn for messaging and real-time analytics.
 It can also be used for counting likes.

-Apache Hive vs Apache HBase Comparison Table
+Apache Hive and Apache HBase Comparison Table

-I am discussing major artifacts and distinguishing between Apache Hive and Apache HBase.
+Below is the comparison table between Apache Hive and Apache HBase.

 |Apache Hive||Apache HBase|